Privacy policy (non-US)

 We will only use your information where:

-• For example, we may need your contact information to respond to a question you have asked us via our site, and your billing and payment information to process any payments you have requested.
+- For example, your organization may use our product to track organizational data and may provide your information to us as part of the relevant information.
+Alternately, we may need your contact information to respond to a question you have asked us via our site, or your billing and payment information to process any payments you have requested.

 Security of PII